qmk/qmk_firmware/docs/feature_dip_switch.md

-# Dip Switches
+# DIP Switches

-Dip switches are supported by adding this to your `rules.mk`:
+DIP switches are supported by adding this to your `rules.mk`:

     DIP_SWITCH_ENABLE = yes